 The handicap principle plays a key role in the way people communicate, so it can be beneficial to understand it.
 As such, in this article you will learn more about the handicap principle and about the theory behind it, and see how you can implement your understanding of it in practice, both so you can learn to make your own signals appear more reliable, as well as so you can learn how to assess signals made by others.

-What is the handicap principle
+Understanding the handicap principle

 To better understand the handicap principle, it’s useful to understand a few terms, as they are defined in this context: